joke2k/faker/docs/writing-docs.rst

 =====================

-Everything under :doc:`Standard Providers <providers>` and :doc:`Localized Providers <locales>` are automatically generated using ``sphinx.ext.autodoc`` which pull docstrings from provider methods during the ``sphinx-build`` process.
+Everything under :doc:`Standard Providers <providers>` and :doc:`Localized Providers <locales>` iss automatically generated using ``sphinx.ext.autodoc`` which pulls docstrings from provider methods during the ``sphinx-build`` process.
 This also means that the docstrings must be written in valid ``reStructuredText``.

 Furthermore, because of the nature of this library, it is imperative to include sample usage to best demonstrate the capabilities and the possibilities.
-Since there are so many provider methods and localized versions, keeping the docs updated would have been a nightmare if the sample usage section (with reproducible output) of each provider method is to be written by hand.
+Since there are so many provider methods and localized versions, keeping the docs updated would have been a nightmare if the sample usage section (with reproducible output) of each provider method were to be written by hand.

 Automating sample usage sections
 --------------------------------